FAQs – The Covenant

 Complaints that remain unresolved can be referred by the complainant to the relevant ombudsman.
 The key public sector ombudsmen are: Public Service Ombudsman for Wales, Scottish Public Services Ombudsman, Northern Ireland Public Services Ombudsman, and in England, the Local Government & Social Care Ombudsman, Housing Ombudsman, or Parliamentary and Health Service Ombudsman.

-For more information, please also see:
+For more information about the Covenant, please see: